magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 that?
 Is there one who likes and dislikes?
 Sure there is, but you can’t see it.
 That is what we call ‘mind’.

-In our practice it isn’t necessary to talk of or just call it the practice of Dhamma, that’s enough.
+In our practice it isn’t necessary to talk of samatha or vipassanā; just call it the practice of Dhamma, that’s enough.
 And conduct this practice from your own mind.
 What is the mind?
 The mind is that which receives, or is aware of, sense impressions.
 With some sense impressions there is a reaction of like, with others the reaction is dislike.
 The receiver of impressions leads us into happiness and suffering, right and wrong.
 But it doesn’t have any form.
-We assume it to be a self, but it’s really only Does ‘goodness’ have any form?
+We assume it to be a self, but it’s really only *nāmadhamma.* Does ‘goodness’ have any form?
 Does evil?
 Do happiness and suffering have any form?
 You can’t find them.
 Are they round or are they square, short or long?
 Can you see them?
-These things are , they can’t be compared to material things, they are formless, but we know that they do exist.
+These things are *nāmadhamma*, they can’t be compared to material things, they are formless, but we know that they do exist.

 Therefore, it is said, to begin the practice by calming the mind.
 Put awareness into the mind.
 If the mind is aware it will be at peace.
 Some people don’t go for awareness, they just want to have peace, a kind of blanking out.
 So they never learn anything.
-If we don’t have this what is there to base our practice on?
+If we don’t have this ‘one who knows’, what is there to base our practice on?

 If there is no long, there is no short, if there is no right, there can be no wrong.
 People these days study away, looking for good and evil.